DodgeHo/cycada_release/README.md

 Just a course work of practising I2I Translation.
+I forked the original **cycada_release** project, and use several pictures to test it.

 2022.07-2022.08